centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 ## How to update gcc, g++, or glibc

 Note these commands are meant to be run from the compute nodes.
-It will give an error that they are missing if run from login node.
+It will give an error that they are missing if they run from the login node.

 If running interactively: